-Any warranty involved in this case was based on the assumption that the product would be used in a reasonable manner, appropriate for the purpose for which it was intended.
-If you find that [name of plaintiff]'s injuries resulted in whole or in part from the plaintiff's improper use of the product, then you must find that the plaintiff was at fault, and the plaintiff's fault must be compared with any fault on the part of the defendant or others, according to the other instructions I will give [or have given] you.
+Any warranty involved in this case was based on the assumption that the [product] would be used in a reasonable manner, appropriate for the purpose for which it was intended.
+If you find that [name of plaintiff]'s injuries resulted in whole or in part from [name of plaintiff]'s improper use of the [product], then you must find that [name of plaintiff] was at fault, and [name of plaintiff]'s fault must be compared with any fault on the part of [name of defendant] or others, according to the other instructions I will give [have given] you.